mshpota/cop4520-hw1/README.md

 ### NOTES ON EFFICIENCY

 Even though this solution provides an even distribution of work between threads, it is not an efficient way because it is using a lot of repeated computations.
 This is because it checks each number for primality (though the algorithm that is used for these checks is optimized[^2]).
-Space complexity could also be improved with data structures that are designed to work in a multi-threaded environment to store just the prime numbers.
+Space complexity could also be improved with data structures that are designed to work in a multi-threaded environment since only the last ten prime numbers need to be stored.

 When running this program on my computer, I was getting execution times around 9000 -10000 ms. In comparison, a single-threaded program using the classic algorithm Sieve of Eratosthenes was able to accomplish the same task in less than 1000 ms!
+More results of testing could be found in file `test-output.txt`.

 ### HOW TO RUN